kragen/dernocua/text/freezer-seacrete.md

 Clays are commonly used as functional fillers in plastics, but I suspect that they might be counterproductive in this application, since even kaolin contracts significantly when dried.
-Less hygroscopic phyllosilicates like mica and talc can fill their role.
+Less hygroscopic phyllosilicates like mica and talc can fill their role;
+so, too, could platy nanocrystals of non-phyllosilicate minerals.

 Normally in electrodeposition dendrites are to be avoided, since they screw up the geometry.
 But in this case it might be worthwhile to